Indivisibility and uniform computational strength: Further directions

-Finally, there are of course many indivisible structures other than $\Q$ and $\Eqinf$ which could be investigated along similar lines as in the present work.
-The Rado graph has many properties in common with $\Q$; it is computably indivisible and, for example, $\Ind \mathrm{Rado}_2 \leq_\W \TCN$ for reasons entirely analogous to the proof that $\mathsf{iShuffle}_2$ (or $\Ind\Q_2$) is Weihrauch reducible to $\TCN$.
-Every nonscattered countable linear order is also indivisible, and it could be interesting to derive properties of their indivisibility problems from their properties as orders and vice versa.
+Finally, there are of course many indivisible structures other than $\Q$ and $\Eqinf$ which could be investigated along similar lines as in the present work, such as the Rado graph or nonscattered linear orders.
+As a followup to \thref{nQm}, it would be interesting to obtain a characterization of the linear orders $\mathcal{L}$ such that $\Ind{\mathcal{L}} \equiv_\W \Ind{\Q}$.
+It might also be fruitful to continue the study of general properties of indivisibility problems initiated in Section~\ref{sec:rmk}.
+Arguably one of the most basic questions we leave open is the following: \begin{qu} Is it the case that $\Ind[k+1]{\calS} \not\leq_\W \Ind[k]{\calS}$ for every indivisible structure $\calS$? \end{qu}